 Eva Chin, the Toronto-based chef behind the neo-Chinese supper club The Soy Luck Club, says that her immersion blender is among her most-used kitchen tools because of how much it can do, especially relative to how much counter real estate it takes up.
 (Spoiler alert: They’re often small enough to tuck into a drawer.)
 She uses it to blend up gravies, blitz together speedy yogurt dips with herbs and create sauces.
 But her favourite use is for mixing batter.
 “I can make pancakes with my immersion blender in five minutes,” she says.

-But what makes a high-quality, utilitarian immersion blender?
 While some immersion blenders come with a number of attachments (blenders, choppers and the like), the most important thing to look into is how powerful a particular model is.
 “A weak immersion blender is literally useless – you might as well mix by hand,” says Chin, who suggests looking at how many watts a blender uses to determine how powerful it is.
-(She recommends at least 500 watts, but the higher the wattage, the stronger the immersion blender.)
-A weak one will struggle to move the blade fast enough to be effective, and corded blenders tend to be more powerful than cordless ones.
+Chin recommends at least 500 watts, but the higher the wattage, the stronger the immersion blender.
+A weak one will struggle to move the blade fast enough to be effective, and corded immersion blenders tend to be more powerful than cordless ones.

 Chin says that being able to control a wide range of speeds on the immersion blender is also important.
 “I don’t want a blender that goes from 0 to 100,” she says.
 Some basic models have one “on” button and one speed, which will make it harder to control and potentially dangerous if you’re blending hot food.
 (Beware of splash-back!)
 Look for a blender with multiple speeds and easy-to-use controls, like push buttons or a touchpad.
 Chin recommends the Vitamix Immersion Blender, which has five speeds and a strong motor.